KatyDivina/TeachCraft-Server/README.md

 ##### Notes

-If you have trouble getting this server running, try this [alternative CanaryMod based server](https://github.com/teachthenet/TeachCraft-Server/tree/alternative-server).
+If you have trouble getting this server running, try this (alternative CanaryMod based server)[https://github.com/teachthenet/TeachCraft-Server/tree/alternative-server].